openlab-vn-ua/ImageRotation/README.md

 # ImageRotation
 Fast Image Rotation algorithms

-Playground for studing and implementing fast image rotation algoritms (with reasonable complexity).
+Playground for studying and implementing fast image rotation and scale algoritms (with reasonable complexity).

 The code here based on many [references](#References).